act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 #### Failed example 2

-Heading marked up with `role="heading"` that does not describe the topic or purpose of the following section of content.
+Heading marked up with `role="heading"` that does not describe the topic or purpose of its section of the content.

 ```html
 <span role="heading">Weather</span>